-What makes our questions different?
+What makes our trivia questions different?
 Current events!
+We incorporate relevant news and current events!
 Our question packets always include several questions based on events from the past week, such as sports (i.e., questions about the Super Bowl the day after it is played), entertainment (i.e., Oscars the day after the awards), and news ranging from politics to pop culture.

 So save yourself some time and let us write your question for you!

 Our question writing philosophy: